markosluga/kolla-fountain/README.md

 * Install Ubuntu 20.04.3
 * Create a user called kolla
 * Set up the networks.

-I am using 4 adapters, but you might not need that many
+I am using 4 adapters, but you might want to go with just one provider network or even merge the private and managment into one.

-eth0 – management network – this is my local network and allows me to reach the internet during install.
-DHCP eth1 – tunnel network – this represents the “host only” type of network where the VM private networks will get created on VxLANs.
-STATIC eth2 – provider network #1 STATIC eth3 – provider network #2 STATIC
+* eth0 – management network – this is my local network and allows me to reach the internet during install.
+DHCP
+* eth1 – tunnel network – this represents the “host only” type of network where the VM private networks will get created on VxLANs.
+STATIC
+* eth2 – provider network #1 STATIC
+* eth3 – provider network #2 STATIC

 Change eth0-3 to your device names.

-* Note that the provider adapters are supposed to be unconfigured, but for me traffic didn't flow unless I put a static IP on the provider network, so I just configured them with am available IP in the provider range to ensure they were up before I ran the scripts.
+* Note that the provider adapters are **supposed to be unconfigured**, but for me traffic didn't flow unless I put a static IP on the provider network, so I just configured them with am available IP in the provider range to ensure they were up before I ran the scripts.

 See https://github.com/markosluga/kolla-fountain/blob/main/etc/netplan/00-installer-config.yaml for a reference netplan